My goal was to construct a go-kart entirely from wood, a material not

 Using the rack-and-pinion mechanism, I developed a method to translate

-its movement into wheel turns:
+its movement into wheel turns for go karts:

 When one side of the system was pulled during a turn, it caused the